JHP4911/Thessis-Dphil/UsefulDocsForViva/ThesisQuestions.md

 ### DWD Chapter

+> Can you explain/prove that using the summed intensity method for calculating the overall intensity will result in the same relative intensity values when using the mean method?

 > Why would you use linear fitting procedures over non-linear ones and what's the difference?

 ### Data Reduction Chapter